Skip to main content

 Once hot, add the chicken thighs and onion wedges.
 Season with salt and pepper.

-Fry until the chicken is seared and browned on all sides, 4-5 mins.
-Turn frequently.
+Fry until the chicken is seared and browned on all sides, 4-5 mins, turning frequently.
 IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.

-Once browned, transfer the chicken and onion to a plate and cover.
+Once browned, transfer the chicken and onion to a plate and set aside for now.

 4